wvanwie/networkCourse/README.md

   * ```VARpractical_codeOnly.R```: Bare R-code from the previous two files.

 This repository, all materials, can be downloaded by pressing the green 'Clone or download' button and choosing 'Download ZIP'.

+Other materials of the course can be found at: https://github.com/CFWP/IBS.channel2017-NetworksCourse